 HOSTETLER, JOSEPH C. (8 Aug.
 1885-2 Dec.
 1958), a founding partner of the law firm of Baker, Hostetler & Sidlo (see BAKER & HOSTETLER), was born near Canal Dover, Tuscarawas County, Ohio to Joseph and Caroline Hostetler, members of the Amish community.
-After high school graduation, Hostetler worked various jobs, including as a police beat reporter in Cleveland, to earn his tuition for Western Reserve University and law school.
+After high school graduation, Hostetler worked various jobs, including as a police beat reporter in Cleveland, to earn his tuition for Western Reserve University (see CASE WESTERN RESERVE UNIVERSITY) and law school.
 After he was admitted to the Ohio bar in 1908, Hostetler worked for 2 years in the law firm of WM.
 R. HOPKINS.
 While NEWTON D. BAKER was Cleveland mayor (1912-16), Hostetler served as his assistant city law director.
 When Baker left office, Hostetler joined him in the new firm of Baker, Hostetler & Sidlo, practicing law until his death.